|

 kept open and a 'Thatch'

-is not allowed develop, species will continue to germinate and emerge,
+species will continue to germinate and emerge,

 through to the third year.